StackExchange/blackbox/README.md

 check out and change the contents of the file.

-### For any automated user create a key and subkey.
+### Create a key and subkey for any automated users

+i.e. This is how a Puppet Master can have access to the unencrypted data.

 An automated user (a "role account") is one that that must be able to decrypt without a passphrase.
 In general you'll want to do this